gferreira/fb-variable-spacing/docs/working-with-spacing-states.md

 - Select the `tight` state in the list.
 - Click on the **save** button to save the font’s current spacing and kerning into the tight spacing state.

+##### 8. Create loose state

+Optionally, repeat steps 4-7 to create the `loose` extreme of the spacing axis.

-##### 8. Further editing
+##### 9. Further editing

-You can switch between the two spacing states at any time for further editing.
+You can switch between the various spacing states at any time for further editing.

 Don’t forget to save the current spacing state to the lib before loading another one.